Resistance & Recovery in the #MeToo era, Volume I

 The Official It Didn't Start with You Workbook

 The must-have companion to the million-copy bestseller, a comprehensive guide to understanding and transforming the impact of traumatic family legacies on our daily lives Depression.
 Anxiety.
 Chronic pain.
 Obsessive thoughts.
-The roots of these difficulties may not have originated with us--but in our parents, grandparents, or even great-grandparents.
-As a pioneer in the field of inherited family trauma, Mark Wolynn has worked with individuals and groups on a therapeutic level for more than thirty years.
-Now you can work with him too: The Official It Didn't Start with You Workbook, the companion to his million-copy bestseller It Didn't Start with You, offers a pragmatic and easy-to-follow guide to his method, the Core Language Approach.
-Through a series of activities, prompts, and practices, you may discover that the afflictions you've suffered from your whole life are really just symptoms of a hidden family legacy.
+The roots of these difficulties may not have originated with us--but with our parents, grandparents, or even great-grandparents.
+As a pioneer in the field of inherited family trauma, Mark Wolynn has helped people for more than thirty years break long-standing patterns of suffering.
+Now you can break those patterns too: this workbook, the companion to his international bestseller It Didn't Start with You, offers a pragmatic and easy-to-follow guide to his method, the Core Language Approach.
+Through a series of experiential exercises, thought-provoking prompts, and practices based in neuroscience, you may discover that the symptoms you've suffered with your whole life are really just fragments of unresolved trauma in your family history.
 This workbook is a transformative experience that will teach you how to heal the past, reconnect with yourself, and reclaim your life, health, and vitality.
+Some of the experiences you'll explore on your path of self-discovery include: Tracing your family history back to unresolved traumatic events.Following your words, fears, symptoms and behaviors to understand your deepest emotions.Exercises for healing both attachment and generational trauma.Practices to release unconscious patterns of illness, emotional blocks, and destructive behavior.
+New work that expands upon the concepts from It Didn't Start with You to further your healing journey.

 Psychological Assessment of Adult Posttraumatic States